THE LONG BEACH RESOURCE LINE

-The Guaranteed Income Pilot Program, The Long Beach Pledge, launched and will provide up to 250 Long Beach families living at or below the poverty line and residing in the 90813 zip code the opportunity to receive $500 a month for 12 months.
-The application is open for eligible residents now through Jan.
-17, 2023, at 4:59 p.m.
-(PST).
+GUARANTEED INCOME PILOT, LONG BEACH PLEDGEThe Guaranteed Income Pilot Program, The Long Beach Pledge, launched and will provide up to 250 Long Beach families living at or below the poverty line and residing in the 90813 zip code the opportunity to receive $500 a month for 12 months.
+Applications Closed.

 - Long Beach Pledge: The Long Beach Pledge will serve single headed families with children living at or below the poverty line in the 90813 zip code.
 More program details, including eligibility, are available on the Long Beach Pledge website at www.longbeachpledge.org.
-The online application is now open at longbeachpledge.org/apply and is available in English, Spanish, Khmer and Tagalog.
+The online application period is now Closed on longbeachpledge.org/apply and is no longer available in English, Spanish, Khmer and Tagalog.
 Applicants without computer or smartphone access may visit a public computer lab at any open Long Beach Public Library location.